Lancetfish: Ecology and life history

 No commercial fisheries exist for lancetfishes.
 Their flesh is watery and gelatinous, although edible and reportedly sweet to taste.
 They are caught as bycatch by tuna fisheries and are often considered pests, taking bait intended for more valuable species.
-Data from longline fisheries in the central and western Pacific indicates shows an apparent increases in lancetfish bycatch.
+Data from longline fisheries in the central and western Pacific indicates an apparent increase in lancetfish bycatch.
 This increase is thought by researchers to reflect a faunal regime shift as other commercially target species, like yellowfin and bigeye tuna populations are reduced through fishing.

 Lancetfishes have been caught on longlines as shallow as ten fathoms in Oregon and the Gulf of Mexico.
-Some anecdotal reports have observed shoals of 30 - 40 individuals at the surface in Icelandic waters during spring.
+Some anecdotal reports have observed shoals of 30–40 individuals at the surface in Icelandic waters during spring.
 Hook and line capture of lancetfish from surf zones is not unheard of and dietary surveys suggest at least some feeding occurs within inshore waters.
 However, lancetfish are generally considered solitary, mesopelagic, and bathypelagic fishes occupying depths between 100 and 2000 m.
 While they have not been shown to participate in diel vertical migration, they have been found in a huge variety of depths.

 The tetraphyllidean tapeworm Pelichnibothrium speciosum is a significant parasite of long-snouted lancetfish.
 The species seems to be an intermediate or paratenic host for the tapeworm.

 The large size, wide depth distribution, and opportunistic diet of lancetfish have lent them to the study of other pelagic biodiversity because their voraciousness can be used to survey smaller organisms throughout the deep-sea that are difficult to capture by other means.
 Adult lancetfish are commonly caught as bycatch in longline fisheries and analysis of their gut contents provides a convenient, if somewhat biased, method for surveying regional pelagic biodiversity, so much so that some species of deep-sea fishes were first described from specimens found in the stomachs of lancetfish.